geotools/geotools/docs/developer/procedures/supported.rst

    * list jira issues (from as many projects as possible)

 4. The goal here is to make your module status visible to end users.

+   * Blog posts
+   * Email on the user list

 Intellectual Property Check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^